 Lack of Options for Plaintiffs

 This motion to dismiss really underscores the main problem for alleged victims suing on these claims.
-Many of them are either suing in federal court or in California.
+Many of them are suing in federal court or in California.
 The statute of limitations is two years from the date of injury (I think it may have even been 1 year at the time of many of these events) meaning the vast majority of these claims were extinguished 20 or 30 years ago.
 That is why so many alleged victims are instead, suing for defamation.
-Their lawsuits are essentially saying that Cosby defamed them by calling them liars when they came out against him.
+Their lawsuits essentially say that Cosby defamed them by calling them liars when they came out against him.
 This is pretty much their only avenue to get a recovery.
 It will be interesting to see how these cases pan out.